PrincetonUniversity/hpc_beginning_workshop/07a_installing_software/README.md

 Note that the C and Fortran compilers and related tools are also updated by this method which is important for some software.
 The relevant tools are `gcc`, `g++`, `gfortran`, `make`, `ld`, `ar`, `as`, `gdb`, `gprof`, `gcov` and more.

 Common errors with the `rh` module not loaded include `g++: error: unrecognized command line option -std=c++17` and `'for' loop initial declarations are only allowed in C99 mode`.

+## Vectorization

+Modern CPUs can perform more than one operation per cycle in vector execution units.
+A common example is elementwise vector addition.
+[Vectorized code](https://en.wikipedia.org/wiki/Automatic_vectorization) generated for one processor will not run on (older) processors that do not support those instructions.
+Such an attempt will produce an `illegal instruction` error.

+### TigerCPU vs. TigerGPU

+The processor on `tigercpu` supports AVX512 instructions while those on `tigergpu` can only do `AVX2`.
+Be sure to compile codes for `tigercpu` by ssh-ing to `tigercpu.princeton.edu` and compile codes for `tigergpu` by ssh-ing to `tigergpu.princeton.edu`.

+### Della

+Della is composed on 5 different Intel Xeon microarchitectures: Ivybridge (AVX), Haswell (AVX2), Broadwell (AVX2), SkyLake (AVX512) and Cascade Lake (AVX512).